-Exposure to toxic chemicals, whether at work, in the home, or out in public, can have a severe health impacts.
+Exposure to toxic chemicals, whether at work, in the home, out in public, or during Commonwealth or ACT Government employment can have a severe health impacts.
 Depending on the nature of the exposure, and the effects it has had on your life, it’s possible that you may have a claim for compensation under Australian law.

 Shine Lawyers are chemical exposure claims experts who operate on a No Win No Fee basis, which means you won’t have to pay our legal services unless we win your claim at the end.
 As part of our service offering, the first consultation is obligation free, meaning you can find out your rights quickly and easily before progressing anything through the justice system.

 The video below provides a simple, step-by-step guide to bringing a claim for compensation with Shine Lawyers, so you know what to expect from the legal process:

 Chemical poisoning is classed as a condition where the body is exposed to a harmful chemical in an amount that causes ill effects or symptoms, disease, damage to cells or organs.